 - 1 1/2 teaspoons vanilla extract

-- 1 can full fat coconut milk, chilled (see notes for recommendations) OR 1 1/2 cups frozen dairy free whipped topping thawed, such as So Delicious Coco Whip OR 3/4 cup canned coconut cream, chilled
+- 1 can full fat coconut milk, chilled overnight if possible (see notes for recommendations) OR 1 1/2 cups frozen dairy free whipped topping thawed, such as So Delicious Coco Whip OR 3/4 cup canned coconut cream, chilled overnight if possible

 for the crust: